Novel Coronavirus 2019 Health Alert

-- Enhanced infection control measures – including increased barrier protections, social distancing, regular disinfection of the practice in general as well as disinfection of consulting rooms and high touch surfaces in-between patients;
+- Enhanced infection control measures – including increased barrier protections, physical distancing, regular disinfection of the practice in general as well as disinfection of consulting rooms and high touch surfaces in-between patients;

 - Transferring eligible appointments to Telehealth – any patient who does not have to physically attend the practice will be transferred to Telehealth instead, if appropriate;

-- Spacing of appointments – appointments will be spaced to observe social distancing requirements and minimise exposure between patients;
+- Spacing of appointments – appointments will be spaced to help observe physical distancing requirements and minimise exposure between patients;

-- Reducing the number of chairs in the waiting rooms – to support social distancing and help patients keep a safe distance from one another;
+- Reducing the number of chairs in the waiting rooms – to support physical distancing and help patients keep a safe distance from one another;

 - Reducing surface exposure – we have removed all unnecessary items from reception and waiting rooms, including ornaments and magazines.
 We will take information verbally, where possible, instead of requiring completion of forms, unless it is a consent form;

 Other measures will be implemented as required, on the advice from health authorities and as deemed necessary by the Medical Directors of Alana.

 Although there is currently no vaccine against the novel coronavirus, there are established precautions that you can take.
 These include: